| Deadline | Assignment |

 As always, think about the needs of the readers when you compose your analysis.
 Images and figures often serve to clarify your analysis.
 Remember to cite your sources.

-Choose three different starting points from the “Generating Ideas” section of the reading.
-Imagine a game from each chosen starting point.
-For each game, write a two-sentence vision statement for a game, being sure to identify the genre and modality (such as video game or card game).
+Choose three different starting points from the “Generating Ideas” section of the reading and come up with a new game idea for each.
+Write a two-sentence vision statement for each, being sure to identify the genre and modality (such as video game or card game).
 Label each proposal using the idea generation nomenclature provided by the reading.
 Then, for each, identify an aspect of it that you think, but cannot yet know, is fun.
 Write a paragraph describing how you would make a prototype to address that design element, following the guidelines in the reading.

 Complete the mini-challenge from the reading, ignoring the character limit and Twitter requirement.
 Be sure to label and justify your identified feedback loops as positive or negative.
 Then, form and defend a hypothesis of what you think would happen if your proposed rules change were followed.
 Summarize your findings on Canvas and prepare to present your findings in class.

 Complete the homeplay from the reading.
 Once you are satisfied with your mod, playtest it.
-Describe your change, then write a paragraph about what makes the decision interesting and how your design aligns with Flow theory.
+In your submission, describe your change, what you hoped from it, and the result of playtesting it.
+Describe how this relates to Flow as presented in the reading.

 For the programmers: This is a good opportunity to reflect on the differences between digital and paper prototyping.
 Consider how you would implement War as a digital game.
 Then consider your rules change and the modifications required in your software.
 Having reflected on this, you may have a greater understanding of the benefits of low-fidelity prototyping.